 In accordance with ASC 718 Compensation - Stock Compensation, the Company recognizes stock-based compensation costs for only those shares expected to vest, on a straight-line basis over the requisite service period of the award, which is generally the vesting term.
 The impact of forfeitures that may occur prior to vesting is also estimated and considered in the amount of expense recognized.
 Forfeiture estimates are revised, if necessary, in subsequent periods when actual forfeitures differ from those estimates.
 Share based compensation expense is recorded in operating expenses depending on where the respective individual's compensation is recorded.
-The Company generally utilizes the Black?Scholes option?pricing model to determine the fair value of stock options on the date of grant.
+The Company generally utilizes the Black-Scholes option-pricing model to determine the fair value of stock options on the date of grant.
 The assumptions utilized in the Black-Scholes option-pricing model, as well as the description of the plans the stock-based awards are granted under, are described in further detail in Note 13, "Stock-Based Compensation Plans".

 Pursuant to the Company's 2005 Equity and Performance Incentive Plan, as amended (the "2005 Incentive Plan") during the years ended December 31, 2011, 2010 and 2009, the Company granted long-term incentive program performance share awards ("LTIP Performance Shares") to key employees of the Company including named executive officers.
 These LTIP Performance Shares are earned, if at all, based upon the achievement, over a specified period that must not be less than one year and is typically a three-year period (the "Performance Period"), of performance goals related to (i) the compound annual growth over the Performance Period in the sales for the Company, as determined by the Company, and (ii) the cumulative operating income over the Performance Period as determined by the Company.
 In no event will any of the LTIP Performance Shares become earned if the Company's sales growth or cumulative operating income is below a predetermined minimum threshold level at the conclusion of the Performance Period.
-Assuming achievement of the predetermined sales growth and cumulative operating income threshold levels, up to 200% of the LTIP Performance Period.
+Assuming achievement of the predetermined sales growth and cumulative operating income threshold levels, up to 200% of the LTIP Performance Shares may be earned upon achievement of performance goals equal to or exceeding the maximum target levels for the performance goals over the Performance Period.
 Management must evaluate, on a quarterly basis, the probability that the threshold performance goals will be achieved, if at all, and the anticipated level of attainment in order to determine the amount of compensation costs to record in the consolidated financial statements.